NationalUniversitySystem/dev-knowledge-hub/docs/content-management/other-sites.md

 # Other Sites

+Quick notes regarding content management for other sites we manage.
+For more in-depth information about the following sites, visit the [Other Sites Section](/other-sites/site-inventory.md).

 ## Harmony SEL
 - Events ("Webinars" -- I think for these, it's critical that you tag events specifically as a webinar.
 That might be a different SEC site though)
 	- Also for one of the SEC sites, we need to manually re-visit AFTER each event takes place, and manually move it to 'past webinars'.
 Future development project to automate that.